awong234/awsite/content/posts/2024-08-04-ai-opinion/index.md

 technology excuses erosion of the value returned to the laborer.

-The common rebuttal is that the world did not end from efficiencies achieved in the past, but rather progress opened up other opportunities for labor to retrieve value.
+The common rebuttal is that the world did not end from efficiencies achieved in the past, but rather innovation opened up other opportunities for labor to retrieve value.
 Instead of toiling in fields, labor moved to work in factories;
 instead of factories, labor moved to work in offices.

-I state that the difference now is that the efficiencies sought previously allowed us to transition from using our bodies for labor to using our minds, different applications of our human adaptations to produce value for others.
-But the efficiencies sought by adopters of generative technologies seek to erase even the use of our minds for labor.
+The efficiencies and innovations sought previously allowed us to transition from using our bodies for labor to using our minds, different applications of our human adaptations to produce value for others.
+But I state that the difference now is that the efficiencies sought by adopters of generative technologies seek to erase even the use of our minds for labor.
 And not only labor, but art.

 There are a few things that we cherish as a higher-order intelligence on this planet (or ought to).
 A record of historical tradition, and dissemination of